 This is really easy.
 From your dashboard click libraries>investment library.
 The investment library looks like this.

 There are three ways you can add a new investment to your Investment Library:

 1. Create a brand new investment from scratch.

-2. Clone an existing investment within your Investment Library *
+2. Clone an existing investment that's already saved within your Investment Library. *

 * You'll notice that some example investments are included in your Investment Library to aid your understanding of the kind of information you may wish to include here for a variety of investment types.